karmab/kcli/doc/index.rst

 If you have multiple hypervisors/clients, you can generally use the flag *-C $CLIENT* to point to a specific one.

-You can also use the following to list all you vms :
+You can also use the following to list the vms of all your vms:

 ``kcli -C all list``